phyro/es/README.md

 We can see that alice is marked with `* ` which means this is the currently active event stream.

-We can also display all the event streams we follow:
+We can also display all the other event streams (i.e. the ones we follow) with
 ```
 $ es ll -a